-The Tech Fellows program seeks to expose students to the everyday work of product development, entrepreneurship, and ecosystem building.
-As a fellow you will spend a dynamic summer embedded with ecosystem building organizations and work alongside startup companies.
+The Tech Fellows program exposes students to the everyday work of product development, entrepreneurship, and ecosystem building.
+As a fellow you will spend a dynamic summer embedded with business incubators and work alongside startup companies.
 The full-time summer internship may be face-to-face or virtual depending on the matching process between program partners and the Tech Fellows.
 In this program, you will gain hands-on experience and connections in entrepreneurship through working with incubator staff, startup companies, and mentors.

-ELIGIBILITY: All undergraduate students are eligible to apply provided that they:
+All undergraduate students are eligible to apply provided that they:

 - Are affiliated with FSU’s Center for Academic Retention and Enhancement (CARE)

 - Are enrolled at FSU at the time of application